This Is the Secret to Actually Enjoying Your Weekend (Say Goodbye to Sunday Scaries)

 9. Unplug on Sunday Evening

-10. Keep in Mind That Rest Is Doing Something
+10. Remember That Rest Is Doing Something

 Remember, resting is a key piece of enjoying your weekend.
 “Don’t forget that something gets produced from rest, too: ease, space, and calm.
 Maintaining the pace of a 40-hour work week can be a real challenge, so be sure to honor your body’s need for relaxation,” says Chatham.
 “While you chill, you can celebrate having found the right balance and fitting it all into your weekend plans!”